PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 My strapping sequence:

-2. Loop under and around the bar (not just the kayak)
+2. Loop under and around the bar itself, not just the kayak

-3. Thread through cam buckle and snug down
+3. Thread through the cam buckle and snug down

 6. Add Bow and Stern Lines

-• Stern: Rear handle or rudder attachment point
+• Stern: Connect to the rear handle or rudder attachment point, tie to trunk anchors

 1. Over-Tightening Straps

-"If some is good, more is better" doesn't apply here.
-Over-tight straps cause more hull damage than accidents.
-Your kayak should be secure but not deformed.
+The "if some is good, more is better" mentality destroys kayaks.
+Over-tight straps cause more hull damage than highway accidents.
+Your kayak should be secure without visible deformation.

 • Creaking sounds when tightening